AI-Assisted Programming Decreases the Productivity of Experienced Developers by Increasing the Technical Debt and Maintenance Burden: Introduction

-How will AI shape the future of software development?
-This question has taken on renewed significance with the recent rise of generative AI (GenAI) technologies, which are becoming an integral part of daily operations of software development teams.
-A prominent example is GitHub Copilot, an AI-powered coding assistant designed to support developers by generating code suggestions and accelerating routine programming tasks.
-When GitHub launched Copilot, it was introduced as “your AI pair programmer," emphasizing not only its role as an automation tool but also as a team member who partners with the developer to write and test code \citep{Friedman2021}.
-Unlike earlier code automation tools, the framing of GitHub Copilot as a pair programmer suggests that the future of software development will increasingly involve Human-AI pair programming.
+How will AI shape the future of knowledge-intensive industries?
+This question has taken on renewed significance with the recent rise of Genarative AI (GenAI) technologies, which are becoming an integral part of daily operations of software development, scientific research, healthcare and other expert-driven fields.
+A prominent example is GitHub Copilot, an AI-powered coding assistant designed to support developers by generating code suggestions and accelerating routine programming tasks \citep{Peng2023}.
+When GitHub launched Copilot, it was introduced as “your AI pair programmer," emphasizing not only its role as an automation tool but also as a team member who partners with the developer to create knowledge \citep{Friedman2021}.
+Unlike earlier coding automation tools that primarily targeted productivity, GitHub Copilot’s framing as a pair programmer signals a deeper shift.
+It implies that AI may fundamentally reshape how knowledge-intensive work is performed, coordinated, and organized, rather than merely accelerating existing tasks.

 For organizations and communities involved in software development, the addition of AI pair programmers in teams offers the potential for significant productivity gains.
-Recent research shows that developers who use GitHub Copilot complete their programming tasks 55.8\% faster \citep{Peng2023}.
+Right after the launch of GitHub Copilot, research shows that developers who use Copilot completed their programming tasks 55.8\% faster \citep{Peng2023}.
 Such productivity benefits lead to promises of faster time-to-market and increased revenue for organizations developing software applications.
-Considering this, major tech organizations have started to increasingly rely on AI in their projects - “more than a quarter of all new code at Google is generated by AI, then reviewed and accepted by engineers," reported Google CEO Sundar Pichai in January, 2025.\footnote{https://www.technologyreview.com/2025/01/20/1110180/the-second-wave-of-ai-coding-is-here/} While these productivity gains are promising, they also raise important questions about the quality and maintainability of AI-generated code.
-Because AI tools can lower the skill barrier for writing code \citep{dakhel2023}, developers may increasingly rely on them without fully understanding the implications of the code being produced \citep{Barrett2023}.
-This growing reliance introduces new risks such as security vulnerabilities, bugs, and suboptimal solutions that may undermine the long-term stability and maintainability of software systems.
+Considering these shifts, major tech organizations have started to increasingly rely on AI in their projects - “more than a quarter of all new code at Google is generated by AI, then reviewed and accepted by engineers," reported Google CEO Sundar Pichai in January, 2025.\footnote{https://www.technologyreview.com/2025/01/20/1110180/the-second-wave-of-ai-coding-is-here/} Moreover, Microsoft CTO Kevin Scott expects that 95\% of all code will be AI-generated by 2030.\footnote{https://www.businessinsider.com/microsoft-cto-ai-generated-code-software-developer-job-change-2025-4}